udityalaad/Erc20Token/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 - An ERC20-token created using openzeppelin's abstractions & deployed on the ethereum mainnet
-- The token is intended to support multiple other use-cases & applications planned to be hosted on the ethereum maintain in the form of smart-contracts
+- The token is intended to support multiple other use-cases & applications planned to be hosted on the ethereum mainnet in the form of smart-contracts

   <p align="right">(<a href="#readme-top">back to top</a>)</p>